SulfurNitride/Fallout4-Main-Menu-Video-Player/README.md

 1. Install the FOMOD with Mod Organizer 2 or another compatible mod manager.
 2. Choose the option matching your `Fallout4.exe` version.
-3. Choose **Main-menu player only — Recommended** unless you intentionally want to test the unfinished holotape player on a disposable save.
-4. If you select the experimental option, enable `MMVP_WorldScreens.esp`.
-5. Let this mod win any conflict for `Video/MainMenuLoop.bk2`.
+3. Let this mod win any conflict for `Video/MainMenuLoop.bk2`.
-6. Add your videos to the folders listed below.
+4. Add your videos to the folders listed below.
-7. Launch Fallout 4 through F4SE.
+5. Launch Fallout 4 through F4SE.

 ## Video folders